Shantanu Narayen: CEO

 In November 2007, Adobe announced that Bruce Chizen would step down as CEO effective December 1, 2007, to be replaced by Narayen.

 As CEO, Narayen led the transformation of the company, moving its creative and digital document software franchises – which include flagship programs such as Photoshop, Premiere Pro, and Acrobat/PDF – from the desktop to the cloud.
 In addition, during his tenure as CEO, Adobe has entered the digital experiences category, an expansion which began with the company’s acquisition of Omniture in 2009.

 In 2018, Adobe exceeded $100 billion in market cap and joined the Fortune 500 for the first time.
 That same year, it also ranked No. 13 on Forbes’ Most Innovative Companies list.

 In 2011, Barack Obama appointed Narayen as a member of his Management Advisory Board.
 He is the lead independent director on the board of directors for Pfizer, and vice chairman of the US-India Strategic Partnership Forum.

+Adobe was forced to abandon its $20 billion acquisition of Figma due to regulatory pressure, resulting in a $1 billion breakup fee paid by Adobe.

 In 2023, Narayen's total compensation from Adobe was $44.9 million, up 42% from the previous year and representing a CEO-to-median worker pay ratio of 229-to-1.
+In 2026, Narayen announced that he would step down as CEO after a successor is named.
+Ultimately, Anil Chakravarthy, the president of Adobe’s Customer Experience Orchestration business and worldwide field operations was announced to take over the president and CEO positions on December 1, 2026, with Narayen remaining as chairman.